Selling Your Business To A Competitor

 • Save overhead such as rent by moving operations into the buyer’s current space.

-• Save payroll merging administrative duties of the seller’s company into the buyer’s company.
+• Save payroll by merging administrative duties of the seller’s company into the buyer’s company.

 • Save marketing expenses by the power of leveraging a higher sales base.

-• Increasing margins by reduced cost of goods percentages through volume discounts and better pricing.
+• Increase margins by reduced cost of goods percentages through volume discounts and better pricing.

-Because of the aforementioned synergistic benefits to the buyer of acquiring a competitor, such a buyer may frequently pay a premium price for the business.
+Because of the aforementioned synergistic benefits, a competitor may frequently pay a premium price for the business.
 If the buyer can be persuaded that their profits after the sale will be significantly above the profits that the seller derived from the business, then they will be more likely to pay a premium for the business.

 • Let us assume that a home healthcare business (ABC Home Health) in South Florida is listed for sale at $600,000.